 The stickers in the JAR shop are all produced to the same high ethical values that have been in place for the clothing.
 Using renewable energy to print them, printed on demand to avoid wastage, and using water-based inks which are similar to the GOTS-certified organic inks used on the clothing range.
 They’re plastic-free and the backing paper is made from a special type of paper too.
 On ordinary stickers, the sticky bit often uses acrylics and plastics, but stickers from the JAR shop use a water-based rubber alternative which has impressive sticking power.

-Stickers are individually priced starting at £2 each or £3 for creating your own custom design and would make a lovely addition in someone’s stocking this Christmas.
+Stickers are individually priced and you can even create your own custom design that would make a lovely addition in someone’s stocking this Christmas.

 Wherever you shop, if you are shopping online please consider using easyfundraising.